-- Site inspections undertaken by Fisheries Officers and the Aquaculture Environment Program. - Reports made to PIRSA Fisheries and Aquaculture subsequent to compliance inspections outline any compliance issues with a site and include photographs, site descriptions and location. - PIRSA officers respond to various reactive compliance issues that arise from complaints by members of the public or other government agencies, from issues observed during environmental monitoring programs or from aquaculture licence holders, in regard to operational infrastructure, inappropriate discharge of water, aquaculture stock, escape events and possible disease outbreaks. - Follow up inspections are required for sites that have identified or known compliance issues.
-These inspections are carried out within a reasonable timeframe.
-Fisheries Officers respond to various reactive compliance issues that arise from complaints by members of the public, or from aquaculture licence holders, in regard to operational infrastructure, aquaculture stock, escape events and possible disease outbreaks.
+- Site inspections undertaken by Fisheries Officers and the Aquaculture Environment Program. - Reports made to PIRSA Fisheries and Aquaculture subsequent to compliance inspections outline any compliance issues with a site and include photographs, site descriptions and location. - PIRSA officers respond to various reactive compliance issues that arise from complaints by members of the public or other government agencies, from issues observed during environmental monitoring programs or from aquaculture licence holders, in regard to operational infrastructure, inappropriate discharge of water, aquaculture stock, and possible disease outbreaks.

+Fisheries Officers respond to various reactive compliance issues that arise from reports by members of the public and other government agencies, from issues observed during environmental monitoring programs or from aquaculture lease and licence holders, in regard to operational infrastructure, interactions with protected species, aquaculture stock, escape events, and possible disease outbreaks.

-PIRSA Fisheries and Aquaculture work with licence holders for failure to submit Environment Monitoring Program reports.
+PIRSA Fisheries and Aquaculture Services follow up and may pursue further action including expiation of licence holders for failure to submit or incomplete annual EMP and Production Return reports.